Neural network representation of tensor network and chiral states: Boltzmann machines

-This section provides a minimum background for those people with no prior knowledge of Boltzmann machines \cite{AHS85}.
-The goal is to motivate the definition of neural network states in the next section, rather than a general-purpose introduction from the perspective of machine learning.
+We provide a minimum background for those people with no prior knowledge of Boltzmann machines.
+The goal is to motivate the definition of neural network states, rather than a general-purpose introduction from the perspective of machine learning.

 Formally, a Boltzmann machine is a type of stochastic recurrent neural network.
 In the language of physicists, it is a classical Ising model on a weighted undirected graph.
-Each vertex (also known as a unit or a neuron) of the graph carries a classical Ising variable $s_j=\pm1$ and a local field $h_j\in\mathbf R$, where $j$ is the index of the vertex.
+Each vertex (also known as a unit or a neuron) of the graph carries a classical Ising variable $s_j=\pm1$ and a local field $h_j\in\mathbb R$, where $j$ is the index of the vertex.
 For a reason that will soon be clear, the set of vertices is divided into the disjoint union of two subsets $V$ and $H$ so that $|V|+|H|$ is the total number of units.
 Vertices in $V$ are called visible units, and those in $H$ are called hidden units.
 For notational simplicity, we assume that visible units have small indices $1,2,\ldots,|V|$, and hidden units have large indices $|V|+1,|V|+2,\ldots,|V|+|H|$.
-Each edge of the graph carries a weight $w_{jk}\in\mathbf R$ that describes the interaction between $s_j$ and $s_k$.
+Each edge of the graph carries a weight $w_{jk}\in\mathbb R$ that describes the interaction between $s_j$ and $s_k$.
 The energy of a configuration is given by

-A restricted Boltzmann machine \cite{Smo86} is a Boltzmann machine on a bipartite graph, i.e., $w_{jk}\neq0$ only if the edge $(i,k)$ connects a visible unit with a hidden unit.
+A restricted Boltzmann machine \cite{Smo86} is a Boltzmann machine on a bipartite graph, i.e., $w_{jk}\neq0$ only if the edge $(j,k)$ connects a visible unit and a hidden unit.

 At thermal equilibrium, the configurations follow the Boltzmann distribution.
 Without loss of generality, we fix the temperature $T=1$.
 Let

 be the partition function.
 The probability of each configuration $\{s_j\}$ is given by $e^{-E(\{s_j\})}/Z$.
 Furthermore, the probability of each configuration $\{s_{j\le|V|}\}$ of visible units is the marginal probability obtained by summing over hidden units: